Sampling Is All You Need on Modeling Long-Term User Behaviors for CTR Prediction: Introduction

-The above retried-based methods suffer from following drawbacks: The retrieve of top-$k$ items from the whole sequence is sub-optimal and would produce biased estimation of user's long-term interests.
-If a user has lots of behaviors, the retrieved top-$k$ items may all similar to the candidate item and the estimated user interest representation would be inaccurate.
+SIM, UBR4CTR, and ETA are all retrieval-based approaches.
+The retried-based methods suffer from following drawbacks: Retrieving top-$k$ items from the whole sequence is sub-optimal and would produce biased estimation of user's long-term interests.
+In the case that a user has rich behaviors, the retrieved top-$k$ items may all similar to the candidate item and the estimated user interest representation would be inaccurate.
 Besides, it's difficult to balance to effectiveness and efficiency of the retrieval algorithm.
-SIM (hard) uses a simple retrieve algorithm, so its performance is inferior compared with other methods.
-On the other hand, UBR4CTR achieves significant improvement with the aid of a complex retrieval module, but its inference speed becomes $4\times$ slower \cite{DBLP:conf/sigir/Qin0WJF020}, which prevents UBR4CTR from being deployed online, especially for long-term user behaviors modeling.
+Take SIM (hard) as an example, they use a simple retrieve algorithm, therefore its performance is inferior compared with other methods.
+In contrast, UBR4CTR achieves significant improvement with the aid of a complex retrieval module, but its inference speed becomes $4\times$ slower \cite{DBLP:conf/sigir/Qin0WJF020}, which prevents UBR4CTR from being deployed online, especially for long-term user behaviors modeling.

 In this paper, we propose a simple hash sampling-based approach for modeling long-term user behaviors.
 First, we sample from multiple hash functions to generate hash signatures of the target item and each item in user behavior sequence.
-Instead of retrieving top-$k$ similar items using a certain metric, we directly gather behavior items that share the same hash signature with the target item to form the user interest.
+Instead of retrieving top-$k$ similar items using a certain metric, we directly gather behavior items that share the same hash signature with the target item from the whole sequence to form the user interest.
 The intrinsic idea behind our method is to approximate the softmax distribution of user interest with LSH collision probability. \textit{We show theoretically that this simple sampling-based method produces very similar attention patterns as softmax-based target attention and achieves consistent model performance, while being much more time-efficient}.
-Therefore, our method behaviors like computing attention directly on the original long sequence, without information loss.
+As a consequence, our method behaviors like computing attention directly on the original long sequence, without information loss.
 We named the proposed method as \textbf{SDIM} (means \textbf{S}ampling-based \textbf{D}eep \textbf{I}nterest \textbf{M}odeling).

 We also introduce our hands-on practice on deploying SDIM online.
 Specifically, we decouple our framework into two parts: (1) Behavior Sequence Hashing (BSE) server, and (2) CTR server, where the two parts are deployed separately.
 The behavior sequence hashing is the most time-consuming part of the whole algorithm, and the decoupling of this part greatly reduces the serving time.
 More details will be introduced in Section~\ref{dep}.